About | The Books | People | Songs | Guest Book | Links

 Steve was a University of Michigan student living in East Quad, the same dorm as Harry Bratt.
 Steve used early versions of the original Sid Editor, written by Harry, to create "Peanuts," the very first Sidplayer song.

-Steve apparently declines further contact.
 Thanks, Steve, for helping Sidplayer get off to a great start!

 Ellen managed the MANiac section of the Delphi online service, which served as the first official repository for Sidplayer songs.